 Many individuals experience chronic congestion and a runny nose.
-As these symptoms are similar to common allergies, many patients receive allergy medicine such as allergy drops or shots for relief.
+As these symptoms are similar to common allergies, many patients receive allergy medicine or immunotherapy such as allergy drops or shots for relief.
 Despite treatment, symptoms could continue to persist, which is a common sign of vasomotor rhinitis.

 What is Chronic Vasomotor Rhinitis?